 - More Great Tips for New Teachers

-Tips for New Teachers: What I Wish I Knew…
+Tips for New Teachers: What I Wish I Knew

 Classroom Management for New Teachers: the Key to Success

-I like to build a strong classroom community through weekly classroom meetings and community building activities.
-We spend a lot of time at the beginning of the year creating our classroom contract and learning the classroom rules.
-These strategies pave the way for a well-run classroom.Â
+I like to build a strong classroom community through weekly meetings and community-building activities.
+At the beginning of the year, we spend a lot of time creating our classroom contracts, developing routines and clear expectations, and learning classroom rules.
+These strategies pave the way for a well-run classroom.

-The Importance of Organization: What A New Teacher Must-Do
+The Importance of Organization: What A New Teacher Must Do

 We all know how being organized can help us feel more in control and keep stress down.
 It is no surprise that being organized in the classroom, as well as having a classroom set-up that is organized, is essential.

 Get prepared ahead of time.
 Head into your classroom and assess the space.
 Research ways to organize your classroom and get creative with your space.
-Play around with the furniture until you are comfortable with it and it is functional for your needs.
+Play around with the furniture until you are comfortable and it is functional for your needs.

 Make an Effort to Develop Parent Relationships

-Make parents feel like you want to get to know them and their children.
+Make parents feel like you want to know them and their children.
 Attempt to build a partnership with parents by openly communicating the good and the bad.
 Develop trust with parents by being available and accessible when they need to contact and connect with you.

 Strive to form connections with parents by showing them that you care about their child and their child’s success.
 My tips for creating positive parent-teacher relationships are a must-read and full of suggestions.